Privacy principles, data collection and media regulation

 A landowner has the right to impose restrictions on photography, including museums, galleries and sporting grounds, and land owned by local government, educational institutions (both government and non-government schools), child-care services, hospitals and nursing homes.
 Permission should be sought in these settings.

 Police have no specific powers to stop the media from taking photographs of them or of crime scenes as long as the media stays outside of the crime scene itself and obeys all lawful directions from police officers.

 Print news media (and associated online activities) have self-regulatory standards of practice.
 The Australian Press Council ‘is the principal body with responsibility for responding to complaints about Australian newspapers, magazines and associated digital outlets’.

-Print media and their online outlets may also adopt their own codes of conduct.
+Print media and their online outlets may also adopt their own codes of conduct with regard to privacy.
 You can find Region Media’s editorial standards here.

-The Office of the eSafety Commissioner (eSafety Office) is supported and empowered under the Enhancing Online Safety Act 2015 (Online Safety Act) and schedules 5 and 7 of the BSA Act.
-The schedules constitute the Online Content Scheme, which draws on principles in the National Classification Code to regulate prohibited online content.
+The Office of the eSafety Commissioner (eSafety Office) is supported and empowered under the Enhancing Online Safety Act 2015 (Online Safety Act) and schedules 5 and 7 of the Broadcasting Services Act A. The schedules constitute the Online Content Scheme, which draws on principles in the National Classification Code to regulate prohibited online content.

 The Australian Cybercrime Online Reporting Network, provides a mechanism to report online crimes and abuse to law enforcement, including prohibited online content and cyberbullying.